What’s the best gym management software platform in 2022?

 Ease of use remains a strength, but some performance improvements are needed.

 PushPress has an open API and integrates with everything through Zapier.
 This is a huge plus for people who want to customize their platforms.
 Stripe is the payment processor.

 In July 2021, PushPress added a nice integration with Driven Nutrition: “The app integration allows gym owners to easily sell Driven Nutrition retail items to members.
 With just one click, the entire Driven Nutrition catalog—complete with pricing, images and product descriptions—is installed, with the added benefit of easily tracking sales, revenue and profitability.”

 The ability to easily sell supplements is great for owners who are struggling to manage or build their retail revenue streams.

-A number of clients brought up an intangible but not unimportant point: They feel like the company is invested in its clients: “I feel like they really genuinely care about gym owner success and not just their own,” one said.
+In 2021, a number of clients brought up an intangible but not unimportant point: They feel like the company is invested in its clients: “I feel like they really genuinely care about gym owner success and not just their own,” one said.
 Others agreed and noted that support quality and response time are amazing.

 These additional pieces come at a cost, but the integration is a definite plus.